nevthereal/nevthereal/README.md

 ## 👨🏻‍💻 About me

-I am a student at the MNG Rämibühl in Zurich, Switzerland and I am interested in Computer Science, Digital Content Creation and Design.
-I am a Web Dev in React and SvelteKit busy learning the most bleeding edge technology.
-Find out more on my [linktree](https://links.nevillebrem.com)!
+I am a student based in Switzerland and I am interested in Computer Science, Digital Content Creation and Design.
+I am a Web Dev tinkering with SvelteKit busy learning the most bleeding edge technology.
+You can find pretty much everything on my [linktree](https://links.nevillebrem.com)!

-## 🗃️ Projects
-See my **pinned repositories** or on my [website](https://nevillebrem.com) for demo projects

-## 📦 My Stack
-- SvelteKit
-- Astro
-- TailwindCSS
-- Neon
-- Drizzle ORM
-- Lucia

-> Other: React, framer-motion, Vercel AI SDK

-## 🛠️ Tools I use, btw
+## 🛠️ Things I use

 - MacOS
 - Arc